dentarg/auth0-blog/_posts/2017-06-02-whats-new-in-node8-and-npm5.markdown

 ---

 **TL;DR:** Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It has gained massive adoption by developers and organizations around the world because of it's efficient, event-driven and non-blocking I/O model.
 Node.js makes it possible for developers to code the most popular language (JavaScript) in the world on the backend.
 Furthermore, Node.js's package manager,`npm`, houses the largest distribution of open source libraries in the world.
 Node.js and npm just had new major releases.
-In this article, we'll highlight 7 notable additions to Node.js and dabble into the new monst, **npm@5**.
+In this article, we'll highlight 7 notable additions to Node.js and dabble into the new monster, **npm@5**.

 ---